- This post contains affiliate links. Read more here.

 Designed with dogs and pet parents in mind, this cooling pet bed is lined on all four sides with comfy bolsters and includes a removable, pressure-activated cooling pad.
 To clean this bed, simply remove the gel pad and toss the bed into the washing machine.

 It comes in two neutral tones that won’t offend your decor as well as two sizes to accommodate most pets.

 Helpful Review: “The cooling pad is under mesh that makes it a little less effective than other cooling beds, however it makes it super simple to clean.
-Love this bed and so does my pup!”Buy Now on Amazon for $39.99
+Love this bed and so does my pup!”Buy on Amazon

 More Tips for Keeping Your Dog Cool